CJS-ES6-Module-Transformation-Research/tcppubsub/README.md

 # tcppubsub

-> A simple node-js-tcp publish-subscribe framework.
+> A simple node-js-tcp publish-subscribe-request-response framework :octopus:.
 With a broker and a client called member.

-The idea of this framework is, to let diffrent nodejs-apps communicate together.
-I know there are diffrent kinds of pub-sub-patterns.
-But i was interested to do this implementation by the net-library.
+A simple and fast :leopard: exchange of data between nodejs-applications.Use the publish-subscribe-pattern to handle events or use the request-response-pattern to query or serve some data.

 * [Go to broker](#broker)
 * [Go to member](#member)